Hayyim ben Joseph Vital: Student of Isaac Luria

 In 1570 Vital became a student of Isaac Luria, the foremost kabbalist of the day.
 In a study of Lurianic mysticism, Lawrence Fine writes:

 Vital provides us with the names of 38 individuals who according to him, made up Luria's discipleship...
 According to him, the fellowship was divided into four hierarchically ordered groups.
 The first and most important, was composed of 11 men, listed in this order: Hayyim Vital, Jonathan Sagis, Joseph Arzin, Isaac Kohen, Gedaliah ha-Levi, Samuel Uceda, Judah Mishan, Abraham Gavriel, Shabbatai Menashe, Joseph ibn Tabul, and Elijah Falko (or Falkon).

 It is broadly accepted that Hayyim Vital emerged as the leading student within a year, so when Luria died in 1572 at the age of 38, Vital succeeded him.
 Since Luria had left almost none of his teachings in writing, Vital began to write down everything he had learned from his master.

 Exile and return

-Hayyim Vital arrived in Egypt in 1577 but soon returned to Ottoman Syria, settling in the village of Ein Zeitim (near Safed) and later in Jerusalem.
+Hayyim Vital arrived in Egypt in 1577 but soon returned to Ottoman Syria, visiting the village of Ein al-Zeitun and later Jerusalem.
 After that, he went to live in Damascus, where he began writing his first work.
 Most of the book consists of an exposition on the conjuring of clouds and a discourse on the classical planets, the seven heavens, and their corresponding metals.
 Upon completing his book, Vital returned to Jerusalem, where his former teacher, Moshe Alshich, ordained him "in the 1590s."
 After a time, however, Vital left Jerusalem for Safed, where he fell sick and was bedridden for an entire year.

 He also authored Shaar HaGilgulim, a kabbalistic work on reincarnation, which became one of the Shemonah She'arim "Eight Gates."